Seraphim-lyx/Support-Vector-Machine/README.md

 # Support-Vector-Machine

-simple implementation of support vector machine based on sequential minimal optimization(smo) algorithm. optional kernel: linear, gaussian(rbf), polynomial(poly).
+Simple implementation of support vector machine based on sequential minimal optimization(smo) algorithm. optional kernel: linear, gaussian(rbf), polynomial(poly).
 X -> two dimension data set.
 y -> one dimension data set.

-data is better to process in numpy array. the numpy array must be set to 'int' if data is in an integer format, otherwise unpredictable error will happen during process
+Data is better to process in numpy array. the numpy array must be set to 'int' if data is in an integer format, otherwise unpredictable error will happen during process